deniscostadsc/playground/solutions/beecrowd/2062/problem.md

 ## Input

 The input contains two lines.
-The first line contain a integer number $N$ ($1 < N < 10000$) that indicates the amount of text words.
+The first line contain a integer number $N (1
+\lt N \lt 10000)$ that indicates the amount of text words.
 The second line contains these text words, each one with up to 20 characters ('A'-'Z'), inclusive, or at least, one letter ('A'-'Z').